 Latency is a measure of how long a network takes to respond to a request and it can affect the perception of speed, as well as making a big difference in things like online games.

-It’s measured in milliseconds (ms) and on 4G mobile broadband you can expect it to average in the region of 36.0-48.3ms (depending on network, and according to April 2020 data from Opensignal), while on 5G it tends to average around 30-33ms (according to Ookla data from the second half of 2023).
+It’s measured in milliseconds (ms) and on 4G mobile broadband you can expect it to average in the region of 36.0-48.3ms (depending on network, and according to April 2020 data from Opensignal), while on 5G it tends to average around 29-34ms (according to Speedtest data from 2024).

 In future, latency on 5G mobile broadband could potentially drop as low as 1ms, but even now it’s a lot less than that of 4G.